* This is the Consumer Version. *

 Progression of atherosclerosis to such life-threatening complications as a heart attack or stroke requires emergency treatment.

 In the United States and most other developed countries, atherosclerosis is the leading cause of illness and death.
 Estimates for 2008 in the United States alone are that about 16 million people have atherosclerotic heart disease and 5.8 million have stroke.
 Cardiovascular disease, primarily coronary and cerebrovascular atherosclerosis, caused almost 812,000 deaths in 2008—more than cancer caused and 7 times as many as injuries caused.
 This year an estimated 1.2 million Americans will have a heart attack.
-Despite significant medical advances, heart attacks due to coronary artery disease (atherosclerosis that affects the arteries supplying blood to the heart—see Overview of Coronary Artery Disease) and stroke (due to atherosclerosis that affects the arteries to the brain—see see Figure: Supplying the Brain with Blood) are responsible for more deaths than all other causes combined.
+Despite significant medical advances, heart attacks due to coronary artery disease (atherosclerosis that affects the arteries supplying blood to the heart—see page Overview of Coronary Artery Disease) and stroke (due to atherosclerosis that affects the arteries to the brain—see Figure: Supplying the Brain with Blood) are responsible for more deaths than all other causes combined.

 Atherosclerosis can affect the medium-sized and large arteries of the brain, heart, kidneys, other vital organs, and legs.
 It is the most important and most common type of arteriosclerosis, a general term for several diseases in which the wall of an artery becomes thicker and less elastic.